annrdyer/RepData_PeerAssessment1/PA1_template.md

 **The total number of missing values is 2304.**

-**Missing values are replaced with mean of values corresponding the 5-minute interval.**
+**Missing values are replaced with the mean of the missing value's corresponding the 5-minute interval.**

 ```r
 newDataSet <- merge(activityData,stepsPerInterval,by.x="interval",by.y="interval",all=FALSE)